Sanda Station: History

-Sanda Sation opened on 25 January 1899, as a station of Hankaku Railway, which was nationalized in 1907.
+Sanda Station opened on 25 January 1899, as a station of Hankaku Railway, which was nationalized in 1907.
 With the privatization of the Japan National Railways (JNR) on 1 April 1987, the station came under the aegis of the West Japan Railway Company.

 Station numbering was introduced to the JR West facilities in March 2018 with the platforms being assigned station number JR-G61.

 Passenger statistics

 In fiscal 2016, the JR portion of the station was used by an average of 18,434 passengers daily and Shintetsu portion of the station was used by 8,386 passengers daily in the same period.